jnsgruk/jnsgr.uk/site/content/posts/2024-03-05-a-homelab-dashboard-for-nixos/index.md

 }
 ```

+> **Update**: My feature request got upvoted pretty quickly, and as a result my [pull request](https://github.com/gethomepage/homepage/pull/3075) was merged.
+This means that following the next release of Homepage, I'll be able to drop the patch from the Nix package.
+Thanks to all those who upvoted it!

 ## Bolstering The Test Suite

 When I originally implemented the tests for the module, they simply enabled the service and ensure that it responded on the specified port.
 I wanted to include some logic in the test that ensured the ability to detect when managed configuration should be used, and when the module should respect an existing implementation.